 Fuelster does require prior written consent to fill vehicles parked on private property, like in parking garages, but an increasing number of partnerships are neutralizing that hurdle.
 In 2020, for example, Fuelster announced a partnership with the Los Angeles Dodgers that allows fans to fuel up during any home game.

 With widening availability and a transparent price structure, Fuelster’s only catch might be its limited reach—for now, the nascent startup only offers its service in Los Angeles and Las Vegas—but the company has an eye on expansion.

 Most Environmentally Conscious: Booster

 Booster offers fleet fuel service in more than 50 markets around the United States, but its consumer-focused presence is limited to parts of California, Seattle, Tennessee, and Texas.
 No membership fees are involved: The customer parks their car, drops a pin to mark their location, and pops open the gas tank, and the app will notify them when the tank has been filled.

-Founded in 2015 by Frank Mycroft with the goal of eliminating gas errands from customers’ regular to-do lists, Booster does its part to minimize its impact on the environment, too: To offset emissions from its fleet of purple trucks, the company partners with 3Degrees to capture and sequester methane from landfills.
+Founded in 2015 with the goal of eliminating gas errands from customers’ regular to-do lists, Booster does its part to minimize its impact on the environment, too: To offset emissions from its fleet of purple trucks, the company partners with 3Degrees to capture and sequester methane from landfills.

 As a result, it boasts a supply chain that is roughly 50% more efficient than gas stations that use a more traditional model.
 Many of Booster’s clients are businesses that offer the service to whole campuses of employees, allowing the gas delivery company’s drivers to hit high-density parking lots and help many customers in short periods of time.